OpenReqEU/analytics-backend/README.md

 ## License

-Free use of this software is granted under the terms of the EPL version 2 (EPL2.0)
+Free use of this software is granted under the terms of the EPL version 2 [EPL 2.0] https://www.eclipse.org/legal/epl-2.0/